-Our Limerick and Dublin clinics are committed to offering their patients a safe vasectomy experience with effective results.
+Our Dublin clinic is committed to offering its patients a safe vasectomy experience with effective results.
 However, there are many misconceptions about vasectomies that cause a lot of confusion and misinformation.
 Here are some important things our experts want you to consider before getting a vasectomy:

 A vasectomy is a permanent form of contraception, so it is not a decision that should be made on a whim.
 It should be decided between you and your partner after much careful consideration.